 Obviously, you can type the word snip and the Start screen displays the appropriate results.

-This opens the Snipping Tool application and its window looks similar to the screenshot below.
+The window of the Snipping Tool application looks similar to the screenshot below.

-As you can see, the application looks almost identical to the Windows 7 version.
-Its features are the same in both operating systems.
-Only a few minor settings (e.g. the default ink color) are different than in Windows 7.
+It looks almost identical to the Windows 7 version.
+Its features are the same and only a few minor settings (e.g. the default ink color) are different in Windows 8 or Windows 8.1 than in Windows 7.

 That's why the remainder of this tutorial will be done using the version existing in Windows 7.